It’s the time of year when mankind ventures forth with the parade of resolutions.

 One.
 This resolution only has two words, and I’m going to give you the first word:

 One year, I made my resolution “Be magnanimous.”
 No matter what happened, no matter what situation or emotion or catastrophe, I thought “Be magnanimous” and I acted in accordance with that resolution.
 That year turned out pretty darn good.

 Another year: “Be kind.”
 And that thought guided my actions.
 Guess what?
 I learned how to be kinder, and I felt more at peace with myself, and the people around me were happier.
 Life became better for me and others because of those two words.

 This year?
 I’m going with love.
 “Be love.”
 No matter where, no matter what.
 The nature of that love may require me to be firm at times, maybe tough, but maybe also kind, or magnanimous, or funny, or warm.
 But no matter what happens, I’m going to try to remember to be love.

-The point here is to not to be specific as much as it is to be on target, if that makes sense.
-And remember, resolutions don’t work if your resolve is gone once the ink is dry on the page.
-So resolve to just work on one thing for the entire year: Be SOMETHING.
+And, remember, resolutions don’t work if your resolve is gone once the ink is dry on the page.
+Resolve to just work on one thing for the entire year: Be SOMETHING.

 “A man who lives right, and is right, has more power in his silence than another has by his words.” — Phillip Brooks

-“Be love, and then shut your f***ing mouth.” — Pete H.
+“Be love, and then shut your mouth.” — Pete H.

 You've got a brain.
 Let me help you turbocharge it.